 License Plate Recognition

-ALPR systems currently use the following seven types of algorithms to identify a license plate number:
+LPR systems currently use the following seven types of algorithms to identify a license plate number:

 - Plate localization